autonity/docs.autonity.org/reference/protocol/index.md

 # Overview

 The protocol parameters are the configuration variables for the Autonity Network blockchain and Autonity Protocol Contracts.
 The parameterisation sets how the network will function by specifying economic, consensus, temporal, and governance settings.
-Protocol parameters are specified as part of the `genesis.json` file at network genesis and/or set in the Autonity software's default configuration.

-The values for [public Autonity networks](/reference/genesis/#public-autonity-network-configuration) are set as network presets in the genesis configuration of the Autonity software - i.e. the Autonity Go Client, Protocol Contracts, and Autonity Oracle Server.
+Protocol parameter values for [public Autonity networks](/reference/genesis/#public-autonity-network-configuration) are set as network presets in the genesis configuration of the Autonity software - i.e. the Autonity Go Client, Protocol Contracts, and Autonity Oracle Server.

-If specifying the values for a [local Autonity network](/reference/genesis/#local-autonity-network-configuration), the values are specified in the [`config` object](/reference/genesis/#config-object) of the local network's `genesis.json` file.
-In the [local Autonity network](/reference/genesis/#local-autonity-network-configuration) scenario then the local network operator can choose to use default settings or specify their own settings in place of those defaults in their `genesis.json` file as required by their use case.
+Protocol parameter values for a [local Autonity network](/reference/genesis/#local-autonity-network-configuration) are specified in the [`config` object](/reference/genesis/#config-object) of the local network's `genesis.json` file.
+The local network operator can choose to use default settings or specify their own custom settings in their `genesis.json` file as required by their use case.

 A subset of the protocol parameters may be updated by the network's governance account after genesis.

-## WIP NOTES / TO DO

-Above in parameters does this clearly state the params are:

-- the core blockchain settings (epoch, block, gas etc)?
-- the protocol contract settings (which includes the protocol contract addresses)?
-- that they are set in the core codebase genesis and protocol contract config, in Solidity contracts?

-Should the section protocol contract addresses be removed and move the set REVIEW CHECKS FOR THE DRAFT:

-- consistency of use of "None" vs "Contract upgrade" for the "Post Genesis Update Mechanism" column.
-- consistency of including for each protocolcontract config:
-  - parameters set in protocol constants contract
-  - parameters hard-coded in protocol contracts
-  - parameters set as protocol constants
-  - parameters set in autonity config - namely OFD and OAFD - rewards and accounts:  setOracleRewardRate, setProposerRewardRate,

-Chain Config:

-- add the EIP-1559 TFM parameters?

-Protocol Contracts

-- change row ordering to reflect order in [Protocol Contract addresses](/concepts/architecture/#protocol-contract-addresses)?
-- should this be moved before Protocol constants?

-Scale factor notebox

-- remove second para as redundant or remove 1st para?

 ## Protocol Constants